BigFoxses/CRTP-cheatsheet/README.md

 # Domain persistence
 ## Golden ticket
-Golden tickets zijn nagemaakte TGT tickets.
-TGT tickets worden gebruikt om TGS tickets aan te vragen bij de KDC(DC).
-De kerberos Golden Ticket is een valid TGT omdat deze ondertekend is door het KRBTGT account.
-Als je de hash van de KRBTGT account kan achterhalen door de hashes te dumpen op de Domain controller en deze hash niet wijzigt is het mogelijk om weer een TGT aan te vragen bij de volgende penetratietest en volledige toegang tot het domein te verkrijgen.
+Golden tickets are counterfeit TGT tickets.
+TGT tickets are used to request TGS tickets from the KDC(DC).
+The kerberos Golden Ticket is a valid TGT because it is signed by the KRBTGT account.
+If you can find out the hash of the KRBTGT account by dumping the hashes on the Domain controller and do not change this hash it is possible to request a TGT again at the next penetration test and gain full access to the domain.

 https://ired.team/offensive-security-experiments/active-directory-kerberos-abuse/kerberos-golden-tickets